arrow-kt/arrow-website/content/docs/learn/migration.md

 ### combineAll
-In a similar situation like [foldMap](#foldmap), the replacement of deprecated `combineAll` for `Iterable`, `Option` and `Validate` needs to add manually the `initialValue` parameter, in the replacement with `fold` method.
+In a similar situation like [foldMap](#foldmap), the replacement of deprecated `combineAll` for `Iterable`, `Option` and `Validate` needs to add manually the `initial` parameter, in the replacement with `fold` method.
 Let's do a replacement to see how to achieve this:
 ```kotlin
 fun deprecatedCombineAll() {